bio2bel/kegg/README.rst

 Bio2BEL KEGG |build| |coverage| |docs|
 ======================================
 This package converts KEGG to BEL.
-So far, exporting the pathway namespace has been implemented.
+So far, importing gene protein relationships into the database and exporting the pathway namespace has been implemented.

 Installation
 ------------